Current revision is 1.44

 There are many files with the .fsm extension included in the distribution, most found under the test directory.
 All illustrate valid constructions.
 Moreover, the tests starting with full_test create executables with action functions supplied.
 The effects of the use of other keywords not discussed here can also be seen, such as:

-Finally, the test makefiles show how to add .fsm targets to a makefile.
+Finally, the test makefiles show how to add .fsm targets to a makefile, and to have make targets which create each variant and even compare the sizes of the different images produced.